 You must hold an honours degree to study for our MA in Art History course.
-Your degree need not be in art history but you must have the basic skills expected of a graduate in that area.
-The foundation module brings you up to date with the latest ideas and approaches but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
-Before you start your MA you must be able to:
+Although a degree in art history is not a compulsory requirement, you stand a far greater chance of success if your existing qualifications are in art history or a closely-related subject.
+The part 1 module brings you up to date with the latest ideas and approaches, but it does not offer remedial undergraduate training if your qualifications and/or experience are inappropriate – if you’re in any doubt, please contact us before you enrol.

 read large quantities of text quickly, accurately and critically

 classify evidence precisely and assess its value and reliability

 marshal various sorts of evidence to support a logical argument.

 Modules on this MA are studied during a fixed period each year.
 The minimum overall time in which it is possible to complete the qualification is two years, studying the modules consecutively.
 If you do not study the modules consecutively, you must have completed them by a maximum of 10 years to qualify for the degree.